TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/If.rst

 f:if
 ====

-Even though the usage of this ViewHelper is a little limited, it's one of the ViewHelpers you should be know well.
+Even though the usage of this ViewHelper is a little limited, it's one of the ViewHelpers you should know well.
 If you're familiar with the old fed:if ViewHelper, you'll know what we're talking about.

 Properties